freezy/android-seed/README.md

 folder, which makes separation between unit tests and functional tests impossible.
 The last plugin has the advantage of [better Android Studio Integration][android-studio-unit-test-plugin] as well.

-However, [a bug in Android Studio RC2][android-studio-bug] results in tests sources not being marked as such anymore (fixed in RC3).

 ### Espresso